Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Preliminary

-\subsection{Lag-specific Transfer Entropy}
+\subsection{Lag-Specific Transfer Entropy}

-TE is a measurement of directed information flow \cite{schreiber2000measuring} based on the concept of Shannon entropy \cite{shannon1948mathematical} in the area of information theory.
-For a discrete random variable $I$ with probability distribution $p(i)$, Shannon entropy represents the average number of bits required to optimally encode independent draws, which can be calculated as follows:
+TE is a measurement of directed information flow \citep{schreiber2000measuring} based on the concept of Shannon entropy \citep{shannon1948mathematical} in the field of information theory.
+For a discrete random variable $I$ with probability distribution $p(i)$, the Shannon entropy represents the average number of bits required to optimally encode independent draws, calculated as follows:

-Eq.\eqref{shannon} can be easily extended to the concept of conditional entropy with two variables.
-Given two discrete random variables $I$ and $J$, conditional entropy is defined as
+Eq.~\eqref{shannon} can be easily extended to the concept of conditional entropy using two discrete random variables $I$ and $J$:

-and it can be used to measure the information flow between two discrete random variables.
+This equation can be used to measure information flow between two discrete random variables.

 Consider two discrete random variables, $I$ and $J$, with marginal probability distributions $p(i)$ and $p(j)$, and joint probability $p(i,j)$.
-Suppose they are stationary Markov processes of order $k$ and $l$, respectively.
-For an order $k$ Markov process $I$, Eq.\eqref{shannon} can be extended to
+Suppose both variables represent stationary Markov processes of orders $k$ and $l$, respectively.
+For the order $k$ Markov process $I$, Eq.~\eqref{shannon} can be extended to